techidaily/site-win11-tips/source/_posts/seamless-integration-wirelessly-link-dualshock-3-and-win.md

  When that's not the case, run DSHMC.exe as an administrator and change the HID mode used by your joypad to the one supported by the game or app where you want to use it.

- An easy way to find the HID mode to choose for a particular title is to check if there's information about it at[PCGamingWiki](https://www.pcgamingwiki.com/wiki/Main%5FPage) .
+ An easy way to find the HID mode to choose for a particular title is to check if there's information about it at [PCGamingWiki](https://www.pcgamingwiki.com/wiki/Main%5FPage) .

 ## Using Classic PS3 Joypads on Your Modern-Day Games for Windows